 Currently in Australia, the main threat to an Osprey’s survival is loss or degradation of nesting sites.
 This is why it was important Redland City Council help move the Wellington Point Ospreys from their unsafe nesting site down the road.
 Ospreys readily use artificial nesting platforms including lighthouses, jetty pylons and even exposed shipwrecks!

-Redland City Council are currently running a Citizen Science project that includes researching the nesting sites and behaviours of coastal raptors in the Redlands.
+Redland City Council are currently running a Citizen Science project that includes researching the nesting sites and behaviours of coastal raptors on the Redlands Coast.

 Did you know...?